VGTS: Visually Guided Text Spotting for Novel Categories in Historical Manuscripts: Experiments

 \subsection{Implementation details}

 We employ a data augmentation strategy that involves randomly cropping patches of size 800$\times$800 to all query images.
-This approach not only prevents over-fitting but also allows the model to learn from input query images containing multiple characters and categories.
+This approach not only prevents over-fitting, but also allows the model to learn from input query images containing multiple characters and categories.
 Besides, we iteratively adjusted it based on the results obtained from the validation set and selected the model that achieved the best performance.
 For the training objective function, the $m_{pos}=0.6$ and $m_{neg}=0.5$, and the hyperparameter $\lambda$ is set to 0.2.
-Our implementation of the one-shot text spotting (OTS) model is based on PyTorch 1.9 and trained using the Adam optimizer \cite{ADAM} with a learning rate of 1e-4 and a momentum of 0.9 on one Nvidia GeForce RTX 3090.
-We consider the third blocks of the pre-trained ResNet-50 network \cite{RES50} on ImageNet \cite{IMAGENET} are used as the feature extractor.
+Our method is based on PyTorch 1.9 and trained using the Adam optimizer \citep{ADAM} with a learning rate of 1e-4 and a beta1 value of 0.9 on one Nvidia GeForce RTX 3090.
+We consider that the top three blocks of the pre-trained ResNet-50 network \citep{RES50}, used on ImageNet \citep{IMAGENET}, are used as the feature extractor.
 We apply an affine transformation with a 6-degree-of-freedom linear transformation for the geometric matching.
-To evaluate the performance of our model, we use the standard Pascal VOC metric \cite{VOC}, following the mainstream setting of using mean average precision (mAP) and recall as the evaluation metrics.
+To evaluate the performance of our model, we use the standard Pascal VOC metric \citep{VOC}, following the mainstream setting of using mean average precision (mAP), recall and F1 score as the evaluation metrics.
 We use an intersection-over-union (IoU) threshold of 0.5 for mAP evaluation.
-All datasets and code will be publicly available\footnote{https://github.com/infinite-hwb/ots}.
+All datasets and code will be publicly available\footnote{\url{https://github.com/infinite-hwb/VGTS}}.
+To mitigate memory strain, the TKH dataset's test set is divided into Set 1 and Set 2, comprising 390 and 438 test images, respectively.
+During evaluation, the support image is resized while maintaining its aspect ratio for all comparative methods.
+A five-level pyramid (0.4, 0.6, 0.8, 1.0, and 1.2 times the dataset scale) is employed for the query image.
+The DBH dataset has a scale of 2500, the VML dataset has a scale of 4000, the TKH dataset has a scale of 5500, and the NC dataset has a scale of 4000.